-Carridina Content Dimension Cognitive Dimension Space and Place Environment and Society Spatial Dynamics and Connections Knowing Where is the world's largest tropical rain forest?
+Comitivo Content Dimension Dimension Space and Place Environment and Society Spatial Dynamics and Connections Knowing Where is the world's largest tropical rain forest?
 What mineral resources are often extracted by strip mining?
 What factors stimulate human migrations?
 Understanding Why are tropical rain forests located near the equator?
 Explain the effects of strip mining and shaft mining on the landscape.
 Explain the motivations of modern-day Mexicans and Cubans for immigrating to the United States.
 Applying Support the conclusion that tropical rain forests promote wide species variation.
 How can both economic and environmental interests be reconciled in an area of strip mining?
 Compare current settlement and employment patterns of Cuban and Mexican immigrants in the United States.

-Note: Example questions are illustrative only, and are not meant to represent the full array of assessment content.
-Applying=A range of higher-order thinking skills.
+Note: Example questions are illustrative only and are not meant to represent the full array of assessment content. \Applying = A range of higher order thinking skills.

-committees have given careful consideration to what constitutes adequate levels of achievement (basic, proficient, advanced) at the three targeted grade levels.
-These achievement levels, based on informed judgments, describe what students should know and be able to do at grades 4, 8, and 12, as measured by NAEP (see chapter 4).
+adequate levels of achievement (Basic, Proficient, Advanced) at the three targeted grade levels.
+These achievement levels, based on informed judgments, describe what students should know and be able to do at grades 4, 8, and 12, as measured by NAEP (see chapter four).